oglimmer/recipes/Chili_Con_Carne.md

 # Oli's Red Chili with Beans

+This is not supposed to be a regular, well known Chili Con Carne.
+This is my own crazy version of whatever looks like a Chili Con Carne.

 ### Fry in pan

-* ~800g / 30oz of ground beef
+* 400g / 15oz of ground beef
-* For germans: I usually use "beef/pork mix" ground
+* For germans: I usually use "beef/pork mix", just because I find it a bit juicier
-* make sure the meat gets brown and not just grey.
+* make sure the meat gets a good brown crust and not just turns grey. we want the Maillard reaction in action.
-* if it gets grey crank up the heat or fry in smaller portions
+* probably you have to crank up the heat to max or fry in small portions
+* at the end, reduce heat, add a table spoon of tomato concentrate to the pan, stir and let it cook for 2-3 minuntes

 ### Fry in pan